 Bad Odours And Discoloration

-If there are bad odours and discoloration of your water, you can assume a leak is forming beneath.
+If there are bad odours and discolouration in your water, you can assume a leak is forming beneath.
 These largely happen due to rusts, corrosion, and microbe growth inside the damaged pipes.
 This is why it is important to buy pipes with better quality and warranties.
 If the odours have a distinct smell of sewage you possibly have a drain pipe leak.
 Blackwater and greywater pipe leaks are very dangerous to treat on your own.
 Always call a professional plumber with years of expertise to resolve this problem.

 6. Microbe And Moulds